sk-zk/TruckLib/README.md

 The library currently supports map version 876 (game version 1.36.1 and up).

-(The code is 💩💩💩 and not particularly "production ready", so expect bugs, missing features, sudden API changes, inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)
+(The code is 💩💩💩, so expect bugs, missing features, sudden API changes, inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)

 You can find some sample code in the Samples folder.
 (Proper documentation will follow eventually™.)
-You can also take a look at my project [DlcCheck](https://github.com/sk-zk/DlcCheck).

 TruckLib is not affiliated with SCS Software.